Skip to main content

 Core modules:

-Doing Anthropological Research provides a grounding in scientific and ethnographic research methods as used in both biological and sociocultural anthropology respectively.
+Doing Anthropological Research provides a grounding in research methods used in both biological and sociocultural anthropology.
 This will prepare you for further research, both quantitative and qualitative, and ensure you develop academic and transferable skills for your degree and beyond.

 Human Evolution and Diversity introduces the biological basis of human diversity and the evolutionary history of our species.
 The module provides key concepts in evolutionary theory, human diversity, palaeoanthropology and primatology which are essential for an evolutionary and biologically-informed understanding of modern human psychology and behaviour.